How exactly does a one-ton Liberty Bell replica disappear?

 Michel Camdessus, IMF managing director with the Treasury bell, 1995

-As the Treasury order has been reported anywhere from 49 to 55, it’s plausible there was one extra bell that was never officially counted.
+As the Treasury order has been reported anywhere from 49 to 55, it’s plausible that some extra bells were ordered but never officially counted.

 What’s the serial number of the missing bell?